10xcodecamp/javascript-conventions-and-code-style/README.md

 This is the most hotly contested style decision.
 It also matters least.
 Below we illustrate how and why we use one over the other in JavaScript.

-Here is the right way:
+Here is the convention we use:

 ```javascript
 const userId = "a575d85c-3907-4467-9512-b63d2dec8b20" // YES